 Since my mom was diagnosed with breast cancer, I’ve been researching alternative treatments that she can incorporate in conjunction with her conventional treatment.
 This post is dedicated to my mom and anyone else who is on a journey to wellness.

-I’ve begun to document my research below.
+I’ve begun to document my research below on an integrative approach in treating cancer.
 I hope that it can benefit you (as prevention against cancer) as well as helping anyone you might know that is battling cancer.
 Remember that cancer is a disease of the body’s own cells that have proliferated due to various factors.
 In re-framing the way you think about cancer, it’s easier to understand that if nature (in this case your body) created a problem, it also possesses the innate ability to heal it.
 The therapies listed throughout this post serve to encourage and promote the body’s self-healing capabilities; many can even be used in conjunction with conventional cancer treatments with no negative side effects.

 Research strongly suggests that essential oils can help in both the prevention and treatment of cancer.
 In fact, clinical research has shown that the use of essential oils can stop and potentially reverse the growth of cancer cells in animal and human cell studies.
 For example, a 2018 study revealed that frankincense, pine needle, and geranium essential oils suppress tumor progression through the regulation of the AMPK/mTOR pathway in breast cancer.
 Frankincense oil, however, is known to possesses the strongest anti-cancer properties, as it has been shown to be a potent inhibitor of 5-lipoxygenase, an enzyme that is responsible for inflammation in the body.
 It has also been proven to induce tumor cell specific cytotoxicity.
 In addition to frankincense, the other most potent essential oils against cancer are lavender, myrrh, turmeric, and peppermint.
 You can benefit from essential oils by rubbing them directly on your skin, using a cold diffuser, or ingesting them internally.
 It’s very important to purchase a good quality brand; my personal favorite is Rocky Mountain Oils.